davidcalikes/Marvelous-Matching/docs/README.md

     * The Sound Toggle Switch provides user feedback to its state in two ways.
 By changing its speaker icon and by changing its text content.

-    * The switch is set to OFF by default to enhance user experience.
+    * The switch is set to OFF by default concomitant with the principles of user experience design.

     * The switch will maintain its state across the different games and pages saving the users preferred option.